User Administration Described

 2.1 When providing the username

-A student (who doesn´t have finnish netbank or mobile certificate) gets her user information from Helpdesk, Study Affairs Office at the beginning of studies.
-The student's identity is confirmed before providing her with the user information.
+A student or an employee (who doesn´t have finnish netbank or mobile certificate) gets her user information by other means (instructions)

 2.2.
 When a user logs in using a username